 We did count Mother’s Day as a female holiday, but of course, that is counterbalanced in most countries by Father’s Day.
 We also counted Mothering Sunday in the UK and Ireland – though the date and name of that holiday originally had nothing to do with Mothers, but try telling that to your mother.

 Finally, another potential suggestion to increase female representation is highlighted in Heritage Day, a provincial holiday in Nova Scotia, Canada.
 Each year, the recipient is changed to highlight a different individual’s contribution to the province.
 This allows a wider diversity of individuals to be celebrated and learnt about, and stops the holiday getting locked into a single person/gender.
-For example, the subject of this year’s Nova Scotia Heritage Day is Maud Lewis, a world-famous folk artist.
+For example, the subject of 2018’s Nova Scotia Heritage Day was Maud Lewis, a world-famous folk artist.
 Lewis painted scenes that evoke feelings of innocence and child-like exuberance that is as enduring as the spring times she loved to paint.

 In case you didn’t know, the only country named after a female is Saint Lucia.
 Saint Lucy (Lucia) of Syracuse was a young Christian martyr who died during the Diocletianic Persecution of Christians in the Roman Empire of 304 AD.